-Terri is currently an Associate Professor and Director, Senior Leadership Degree Apprenticeship - Exec MBA at the University of Nottingham having had a broad career that includes both vocational and higher education as well as general management, HR management and strategy in the commercial sector.
+Terri is currently an Associate Professor and MBA Director at the University of Tasmania, having had a broad career that includes both vocational and higher education as well as general management, HR management and strategy in the commercial sector.
 She has also worked internationally with industry associations, large organisations and SMEs as a consultant, educator and public speaker.

 Working closely with industry partners, such as those in the Data Centre sector and STEM sectors, Terri is currently pursuing a suite of research initiatives investigating workforce issues, gender disparities and emerging leadership paradigms.
 Work currently underway will add a different perspective to the gender debate regarding women in STEM.